OS+H Asia 2022

 Singapore Institution of Safety Officers (SISO)

-The Singapore Institution of Safety Officers (SISO) is a professional organisation providing representation, promotion, and support for members engaged in the practices of Workplace Safety and Health towards the protection of people, property, and the environment.
-SISO’s Vision is to be the leading institution for the advancement of the WSH profession.
+Established in 1975, the Singapore Institution of Safety Officers (SISO) is a professional organisation providing representation, promotion, and support for members engaged in the practices of Workplace Safety and Health towards the protection of people, property, and the environment.
+As a leading institution for the advancement of the WSH profession, SISO establishes professional development opportunities to continually enhance the skills, knowledge, attributes, and competence of members to equip them to stay employable, productive and future-ready.

 Singapore International Facility Management Association (SIFMA)